Jumbo deLuxe comic strip adventures is an ongoing webcomic project by Adrian J Wallace.

 Thrills, adventures, and laffs are jam-packed in every installment of Jumbo deLuxe Comic Strip Adventures.
 We strive to make it most fun, finely crafted, all-ages webcomic experience you can get.
 Best of all, it’s free!
 Go ahead and jump in anywhere, but we recommend starting at the beginning just so you’ll get better continuity.

-Jumbo deLuxe Comic Strip Adventures is an homage to old American and European comic strips, specifically those made between 1911 and 1945, in terms of storytelling style, composition, dialog, and art.
+Jumbo deLuxe Comic Strip Adventures is an homage to old American and European comic strips, specifically those made between 1910 and the 1950’s, in terms of storytelling style, composition, dialog, and art.
 Conversely, the story is set in 2010, so you’ll see modern technology like laptop computers or cel phones once in a while.
-The cartoonist loves older technology, so you’ll probably see a lot vehicles and electronic devices that were popular between the 1950′s and 1980′s.

 The Drawings